ncatlab/nlab-content/pages/3/8/3/7/7383/content.md

   }
 $$

-correspond to grafting of trees $T_\sigma, T_\rho \subset T$ with the given in- and outputs and is given on the components as discussed above by
+correspond to grafting of trees $T_\sigma, T_\rho \subset T$ and "assigning unit length to the new inner edge".
+On the components as discussed above it is given by

 $$
   \array{